sgalushin/vocab-explorer-frontend/README.md

 ## Vocab Explorer

+A tool for language learners.
 Watch YouTube videos with clickable subtitles.
 A click pauses the video and shows a translation.
 Written in React, Typescript.

 Currently, works only with videos in **German** and uses [Linguee](https://www.linguee.com/) dictionary.